evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

-My own *simple definition* of what a builder pattern does, is just that its `builder class` replaces the `setters`.
+My own *simple definition* of what a builder pattern does, is just that its `builder class` replaces most of the `setters`.
 And this is great when for example a complex object needs to create several different representations.
 Using the same construction proccess.

 The purpose can be to protect the data, so only the `Builder` knows the specifics.

 To make this happen, a `public static Builder class` is created.
 And its `constructor`.
-And these two guys must reside inside the public class of the data.
+And these two guys must reside inside the `public class of the data`.

 <br>